msabramo/kallithea/docs/api/api.rst

     result : "Caches of repository `<reponame>`"
     error :  null

 lock
 ----

-Set locking state on given repository by given user.
-If userid param is skipped , then it is set to id of user whos calling this method.
-If locked param is skipped then function shows current lock state of given repo.
+Set the locking state on the given repository by the given user.
+If param 'userid' is skipped, it is set to the id of the user who is calling this method.
+If param 'locked' is skipped, the current lock state of the repository is returned.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have admin or write access to repository.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with admin or write access to the repository.

 INPUT::